ezackr/BookBae/reports/BookBae_StatusReport_5-18.md

 Goals For Next Week (5/19 - 5/25):
 -Isabelle: Make user profile screen, including an edit mode.
 Add input validation checks to onboarding.
--Emily: Clean up endpoints code to reduce duplicated code, improve style, add more unit tests, improve recommendations algorithm.
+-Emily: Clean up endpoints code to reduce duplicated code, improve style, add more unit tests, improve recommendations algorithm, work on deploying the server to Azure
 -Helena: Implement image uploading for front end
--Joshua: Continue working on integration testing, improve existing documentation
+-Joshua: Continue working on integration testing, work on deploying the server to Azure
--Elliott:
+-Elliott: Make screen to load user profiles to swipe on fully functional.